-The trailing stockholder servicing fee paid on the Class D shares or Class T shares will terminate on the earlier of (i) a listing of the Class A shares on a national securities exchange; (ii) our merger or consolidation with or into another entity, any voluntary or involuntary liquidation, dissolution or winding up of our company or other disposition of all or substantially all of our assets, in each case in a transaction in which our stockholders receive cash and/or shares listed on a national securities exchange; (iii) the end of the month in which our dealer manager determines that total underwriting compensation paid in the primary offering is equal to 10.0% of the gross proceeds of the primary offering from the sale of Class A shares, Class D shares, Class I shares and Class T shares; (iv) with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source (including dealer manager fees, selling commissions, trailing stockholder servicing fees and any other underwriting compensation paid to participating broker-dealers with respect such Class T shares in the stockholder account) would be in excess of 8.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class T shares determined at the time of the most recent purchase of the Class T shares held in such account; and (v) with respect to Class D shares held in a particular stockholder account, at the end of the month in which the trailing stockholder servicing fee would be in excess of 2.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class D shares determined at the time of the most recent purchase of the Class D shares held in such account.
-Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share (in the case of a limit of 8.5% of gross proceeds) for approximately three years and with respect to a Class D share (in the case of a limit of 8.5% of gross proceeds) over approximately five years from the date of purchase, assuming payment of the full upfront selling commissions and dealer manager fees.
-Under these assumptions, if a stockholder holds his or her shares for these time periods, this fee with respect to a Class T share would total approximately \$0.80 and with respect to a Class D share would total approximately \$0.63.
+The trailing stockholder servicing fee paid on the Class T shares will terminate on the earlier of (i) a listing of the Class A shares on a national securities exchange; (ii) our merger or consolidation with or into another entity, any voluntary or involuntary liquidation, dissolution or winding up of our company or other disposition of all or substantially all of our assets, in each case in a transaction in which our stockholders receive cash and/or shares listed on a national securities exchange: (iii) the end of the month in which our dealer manager determines that total underwriting compensation paid in the primary offering is equal to 10.0% of the gross proceeds of the primary offering from the sale of Class A shares, Class I shares and Class T shares; and (iv) with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source (including dealer manager fees, selling commissions, trailing stockholder servicing fees and any other underwriting compensation paid to participating broker-dealers with respect such Class T shares in the stockholder account) would be in excess of 8.5% (or a lower limit as set forth in any applicable agreement between the dealer manager and a participating broker-dealer) of the total gross investment amount in Class T shares determined at the time of the most recent purchase of the Class T shares held in such account.
+Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share (in the case of a limit of 8.5% of gross proceeds) for approximately three years from the date of purchase, assuming payment of the full upfront selling commissions and dealer manager fees.
+Under these assumptions, if a stockholder holds his or her shares for these time periods, this fee with respect to a Class T share would total approximately \$0.70.
+Upon the termination of the payment of trailing stockholder servicing fees as described in the preceding paragraph, the applicable Class T shares will convert into Class A shares.
+The number of Class A shares derived in such conversion shall be determined by a conversion ratio, defined as the NAV per share of the Class T shares on the date of conversion divided by the NAV per share of the Class A shares on the date of conversion.

-Actual amounts depend upon the per share NAVs of our Class D shares and Class T shares, the number of Class D shares and Class T shares purchased and when such shares are purchased.
-For Class D shares, the stockholder servicing fees will equal approximately \$1,212,500 per annum, if we sell the maximum amount in our primary offering.
-For the Class T shares, the stockholder servicing fees will equal approximately \$2,362,500 per annum if we sell the maximum amount in our primary offering.
-In each case assuming payment of the full upfront selling commissions, dealer manager and trail fees by our advisor, that 1/4 of our offering proceeds are from the sale of each Class A, Class D, Class I and Class T shares and that the sales price and NAV of each of our Class A, Class I, Class D and Class T shares both remain constant.
+Actual amounts depend upon the per share NAV of our Class T shares, the number of Class T shares purchased and when such shares are purchased.
+For the Class T shares, the stockholder servicing fees will equal approximately \$2,237,500 per annum if we sell the maximum amount in our primary offering.
+In each case assuming payment of the full upfront selling commissions, dealer manager and trail fees by our advisor, that 1/2 of our offering proceeds are from the sale of Class A shares, that 1/4 of our offering proceeds are from the sale of each of our Class I and Class T shares and that the sales price and NAV of each of our Class A, Class I and Class T shares both remain constant.